Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 FLY Fishing for trout

-Fly fishing is extremely popular in both the United States and the United Kingdom
+Fly fishing is extremely popular in both countries

 The one form of fishing that has the most similarities is fly fishing.
-Fly fishing was born in the UK and is immensely popular but not quite as widespread as it is in the USA.
+Fly fishing was born in the UK and is immensely popular but not as widespread as in the USA.

-Fly fishing in the UK usually involves targeting brown and rainbow trout in reservoirs and rivers, and there are some great places to fish, like the chalk streams of Hampshire and the rivers of Wales, northern England, and Scotland.
+Fly fishing in Britain usually involves targeting brown and rainbow trout in reservoirs and rivers, and there are some great places to fish, like the chalk streams of Hampshire and the rivers of Wales, northern England, and Scotland.

 Uk fly fishing also involves swinging flies for Atlantic salmon and sea-run brown trout, which is probably considered the pinnacle of fly fishing in the UK.

-When freshwater fly fishing in the USA, you have a plethora of trout rivers and trout species to target, from golden trout in California to wild rainbows, browns, cutthroats, and more across the rocky mountains of Montana and Wyoming all the way to the rivers on the east coast of Pennsylvania, Washington, Maine, and lots more.
+When freshwater fly fishing in the USA, you have a plethora of trout rivers and trout species to target, from golden trout in California to wild rainbows, browns, cutthroats, and more across the rocky mountains of Montana and Wyoming, all the way to the rivers on the east coast of Pennsylvania, Washington, and Maine.

-These are some of the coolest saltwater species you can catch on a fly rod, and it has created a saltwater fly fishing culture and industry which is not apparent in the UK.
-The UK has no saltwater flats, so to speak, and the areas which might be similar to them are only frequented by rather boring and much smaller species.
+These are some of the coolest saltwater species you can catch on a fly rod, and it has created a saltwater fly fishing culture and industry that is not apparent in Britain.
+The beaches in England, Wales, and Scotland have no saltwater flats, so to speak, and the areas that might be similar to them are only frequented by rather boring and much smaller species.

 UK Sea Fishing vs USA Sea Fishing

-As we already discussed, the oceans surrounding the two countries have a very different range of species in them.
+As we already discussed, the oceans surrounding the two countries have a very different range of species.

 Sea fishing in the UK usually involves jigging on wrecks for species like cod, flounder, pollock, and mackerel.
 But you will also find anglers targeting sharks, surf fishing from the beach for flounder and bass, and doing some trolling around solid structures.

 Comparing the UK sea fishing to the USA sea fishing couldn’t be more different.
-The east coast of the USA is home to blue marlin, white marlin, sailfish, mahi-mahi, bluefin tuna, Spanish mackerel, wahoo, and a load of different bottom fish species too.
-The list really is endless.
+The east coast of the USA is home to blue marlin, white marlin, sailfish, mahi-mahi, bluefin tuna, Spanish mackerel, wahoo, and a load of different bottom fish species, too.
+The list is never-ending!

-When sea fishing in the USA, anglers employ a huge range of tactics, from pulling teasers for blue and white marlin to kite fishing with live baits for sailfish, chunking and trolling for tuna, and bottom fishing for table fish species.
+When sea fishing, American anglers can deploy a huge range of tactics, from pulling teasers for blue and white marlin to fishing with large live baits for sailfish, chunking and trolling for tuna, and bottom fishing for table fish species.

 As you can see, sea fishing in both countries is extremely different, mainly down to the species available.
 The one thing they have in common is that they both have a ton of anglers who love going out to sea and catching fish.